cats-toy/vulmanage/README.md

  * MS2: Metasploitable host

 <p align='center'><strong>KALI VM setup</strong></p>
+Installed KALI ISO and made a new VM with Oracle Virtualbox<br>
+Changed the network configurations for the VMs to only use an internal network to isolate the hosts between each other.<br>
-Installed Nessus to scan for hosts on internal network
+Installed Nessus on KALI to scan for hosts on internal network
 <br>All hosts are in a shared internal network to prevent payloads from leaking into main network.<br>
 Made a new account with Tennable port during installation for Nessus<br>
-Import plugins and system updates to access new scans.<br>
+Imported plugins and system updates to access new scans.<br>
 Configured scans to scan for MS2 host and Windows host.<br>

 <p align='center'><strong>Exploiting MS2</strong></p>